-The book list provided below is a good resource for you when doing research for homework assignments or specific class topics.
+The book list provided below is a good resource for parents on various topics.
 The books are organized by groups for easy reference.
 Simply click on the book title link to view additional information.

 by Thomas Phelan Year Published:The #1 child discipline book Being a parent is one of the most rewarding experiences in life, but every family faces challenges that can be frustrating and overwhelming.
 For more than twenty-five years, internationally renowned clinical psychologist Thomas W. Phelan's 1-2-3 Magic has helped millions of parents, teachers, and caregivers raise independent, emotionally intelligent children and build happier, healthier families?all through an easy-to-understand program that you'll swear "works like magic." by John Rosemond Year Published:Homework can be one of the most frustrating of all problem areas for chidlren and parents.
 In this helpful guide, Rosemond warns against parental interference and demonstrates ways to help children learn to work on their own and to take responsibility for getting the work done themselves. by John Rosemond Year Published:In a completely revised and updated edition of his classic parenting guide, nationally recognized expert John Rosemond offers practical advice and methods for setting your kids on the path to success in school as early as age three.